eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

 For M1 Macs it might be neccessary to add `--arch aarch64`

 That's all you have to do.
 After these few steps you can go on with the devcontainer setup.

+### Drawbacks

+The only drawback noticed so far is, that K9S is not working properly on M1 Macs.
+Since the container runtime and deployment are working also without K9S, this is just a minor issue.
+Nevertheless, the team is working on a solution.